 When we practice something, specific neural pathways in our brain are activated.
 Initially, these pathways might be weak.
 But when you practice over and over and over, these neural pathways become stronger and stronger.

 That’s why arm rehabilitation exercises are the best way to regain arm movement after stroke.
-They help strengthen the connections in your brain that control your arm.
+They help strengthen the connections in your brain that control your arm movement.

-This will help “relink mind to muscle” so that, when your brain fires a signal for your arm to move, your arm moves in response.
+This will help “relink mind to muscle” so that, when your brain fires a signal for your arm to move, your arm moves appropriately and accurately in response.